 For regular astigmatism, your doctor will use something called a retinoscope (a sort of flash light) to see how your eye bends the light.
 If the light is bent unevenly, chances are you have astigmatism.

 Irregular astigmatism is diagnosed a little differently.
 You’ll go through the retinoscope portion of the exam, but you’ll also have to get a corneal topography.
-A corneal topography is an technique used to get an image of the surface curvature of the cornea.
+A corneal topography is a technique used to get an image of the surface curvature of the cornea.
 This is important especially if you need to have eye glasses made for your astigmatism.

 There are several ways to treat astigmatism, but unfortunately there is no way to cure it.
-But there are ways you can treat your astigmatism so that your vision doesn’t have to suffer any longer.

 The most common form of treatment is to wear corrective eye glasses and contact lenses for both irregular and regular astigmatism.
 Special lenses will most probably need to be made for those with irregular astigmatism so that the lens can better work with the irregularly shaped cornea.